zhaoshenzhai/mathwiki/Notes/Dimension (Linear Algebra).md

 **Remark.** Depending on how one defines a basis $\mc{B}$ for $V$, this definition is justified by the following:
 1. Every vector space has a basis, so we may talk about _a_ cardinality.
-2. All bases of a vector space have the same cardinality, so we may talk about _the_ cardinality.
+2. All bases of a vector space, being minimal spanning sets/maximal linearly independent sets, have the same cardinality, so we may talk about _the_ cardinality.

 These facts are non-trivial for the infinite-dimensional case.<span style="float:right;">$\blacklozenge$</span>